 How can we liberate ourselves — and truly care for each other?

-I am a counselor and coach working with individuals, couples, families and groups via phone and Skype.
+I am a counselor and facilitator working with individuals, couples, families and groups via phone and Skype.
 I have taught and consulted on mental health, trauma, psychosis, medications, domestic violence, conflict resolution, and organizational development in more than 13 countries, and been widely featured in the media for my advocacy efforts around mental health care.
 My work and learning arose from my own experiences of recovery from madness, and today I am passionate about new visions of mind and what it means to be human.

 I hold a Diploma and Masters Degree in Process Work from the Process Work Institute, and my study over the years has included the Integral Counseling program at the California Institute of Integral Studies, training with Jaakko Seikkula and colleagues in Open Dialogue at the Institute for Dialogic Practice, the WRAP facilitators’ training, and certification in NADA protocol auricular acupuncture at Lincoln Recovery in New York City.
-I have focused especially on trauma, oppression, and working with extreme states of consciousness that get diagnosed as psychosis.
-I also have extensive background in community organizing and organizational development.
+I am currently a PhD candidate at Maastricht University Medical Center – School for Mental Health and Neuroscience, supervised by Dr. Jim van Os.
+My work as a therapist and group facilitator has focused especially on trauma, oppression, and working with extreme states of consciousness that get diagnosed as psychosis; my PhD research is focusing on psychiatric medications and alternatives.
+I also have extensive background in community organizing and organizational development, and see mental health as a community and social experience.